Want to know how to make a reading habit?

 Most authors these days have their official website.

 Read their blogs.
 Watch their videos on YouTube.

-The more you connect with the author, the better you understand what he is trying to say in the book.
+The more you connect with the author, the better you understand what he says in the book.

 So this improves your comprehension.

-You can also check if the author does what he says in the book in his real-life or not.
+You can also check if the author does what he says in the book in real life.